iamon3/free.pizzaapp/README.md

     - Apache Tomcat      (I tested with apache-tomcat-7.0.52)
     - Free Pizza API server

-Set up APP server :
+A] Set up APP server in a sandbox :

   1) Clone the project